 TGax Editor: Change the paragraphs below of this subclause as follows (#CID AA):

 The TWT Setup Command subfield values indicate the type of TWT command as shown in Table 9-262k.
 The use of the TWT Setup Command field for the negotiation of individual and broadcast TWT is described in Table 9-262k (TWT Setup Command field values).
-The entries in the table apply to cases where the Negotiation Type subfield has the value b10, b11 or b00.
-For TWT Setup Command field use when the Negotiation Type subfield has the value b01, see 27.7.3.4 (Negotiation of wake TBTT and wake interval).(#12397, #12398)
+The entries in the table apply to cases where the Negotiation Type subfield is not equal to 1. (#AA) For TWT Setup Command field use when the Negotiation Type subfield is equal to 1 (#AA)see 27.7.3.4 (Negotiation of wake TBTT and wake interval).(#12397, #12398)

 Change Table 9-262k (TWT Setup Command field values) as follows: